-Control Design: Importance of IT personnel in the manufacturing industry
+Control Design: Importance of IT Personnel in Manufacturing

 The landscape of the manufacturing industry is changing dramatically daily, especially in concerns to the personnel behind the automation.
 An Owens Design team member recently spoke to exactly that in the Control Data article, “Do machines dream.”